Are you being driven round the twist by your dog’s toy squeaking? If so, you might be wondering why a squeaking sound is so rewarding for your pooch.

 A widely accepted theory is that squeak toys trigger a dog’s natural hunting instinct.
 The dog may not necessarily believe the toy is a small animal, but the high-pitched squeak encourages them to chew and bite it.
 The ultimate goal is to ‘kill’ the squeaker.

-While there have been no wide-scale studies specifically looking at this, one published in the journal Animal Cognition adds credence to the theory.
+While no wide-scale studies have examined why dogs like a squeaky toy, one published in the journal Animal Cognition adds credence to the prey theory.

 The study, looking at a dog’s preference for new toys, recognized that our canine friends generally show a preference for toys with squeaks.
 Respected Animal Behaviorist John Bradshaw is a co-author of the study, and, during an interview with Discovery News, he stated: